chrisballinger/prosody-modules/mod_limit_auth/README.markdown

 limit_auth_max = 5 -- tolerate no more than 5 failed attempts

- -- Will only work with Prosody 0.10: limit_auth_tarpit_delay = 10 -- delay answer this long
+ -- Will only work with Prosody trunk: limit_auth_tarpit_delay = 10 -- delay answer this long
 ```

 Compatibility
 =============

 Requires 0.9 or later.
-The tarpit feature requires Prosody 0.10 or
+The tarpit feature requires Prosody trunk.
-later.